snaggedagge/java-development/smartmirror-javafx/README.md

 ## So this is a Voice controlled Smart Mirror.
 Ofc it also has radio.

+Pictures of the entire physical project can be found on my [facebook](https://www.facebook.com/snaggedagge/media_set?set=a.10156777749778112&type=3)

 ### Features

 * Voice controlled system